Increasing your conversion rates is absolutely crucial. Having a good conversion rate is the foundation of high sales volume.

 - Make it easy to contact you.
 A simple way to boost your site’s credibility is by making your contact information clear: phone number, physical address, and email address.

-- Design your site so it looks professional (or is appropriate for your purpose).
+- Design your site so it looks professional (or appropriate for your purpose).
 People quickly evaluate a site by visual design alone.
 When designing your site, pay attention to layout, typography, images, consistency issues, and more.
 Amateur-looking websites kill trust, invest in a quality designer.

 - Make your site easy to use – and useful.
 Research shows that sites win credibility points by being both easy to use and useful.
 Some site operators forget about users when they cater to their own company’s ego or try to show the dazzling things they can do with web technology.

 - Update your site’s content often.
 People assign more credibility to sites that show they have been recently updated or reviewed.
 If you have a blog or a news section, make sure they’re updated regularly.
 Nothing says “out of business” like an abandoned blog.

 - Use restraint with any promotional content (e.g., ads, offers).
 Nobody likes hype, popups and blinking banners.
 People associate it with scam and spam.
 If possible, avoid having ads on your site.
 If you must have ads, clearly distinguish the sponsored content from your own.
 As for writing style, try to be clear, direct, and sincere.

 - Avoid errors of all types, no matter how small they seem.
 Spelling errors and broken links hurt a site’s credibility more than most people imagine.
 It’s also important to keep your site fast and functional.

 7. Make it easy to buy from you

 Make doing business with you as easy as possible.
 Your users should not have to figure out how to buy from you or where to click.
 It has to be intuitive and self-evident.
 As few clicks as possible.

 Could your grandma figure out how to buy from your site within a minute or two?